Alice M. Taylor1

 Census1910James Edward Bezanson and Martha Lillian Cook appeared on the census of 1910 at Nichols Ave, Westminster, Massachusetts, with Sarah Louisa Bezanson.5

-Census1921James Edward Bezanson and Martha Lillian Cook appeared on the census of 1921 at Upper Stewiacke, Nova Scotia, with Sarah Louisa Bezanson, Alice Evelyn Bezanson, Charlotte Bezanson, Annie Prudence Bezanson and John Allen Bezanson.6
+Census1921James Edward Bezanson and Martha Lillian Cook appeared on the census of 1921 at Upper Stewiacke, Nova Scotia, with Sarah Louisa Bezanson, Alice Evelyn Bezanson, Charlotte Beatrice Bezanson, Annie Prudence Bezanson and John Allen Bezanson.6

 Last Edited26 Apr 2014